antzkr/LUKS-Container-Autosetup-Script/README.md

    When shrinking a minimum size guide offers conservative, moderate and risky size suggestions.
 Please remember that they are only a guide and data corruption is likely when containers are truncated below the filesystem and close to the underlying existing data.
 And don't forget that filesystem fragmentation may require more space.

 5. Keyfiles can be used in addition to (or as a replacement of) existing keys in the container.
 Since they act just like physical keys you need to be extra careful about storing them in a secure way.
-It is highly recommended to keep keyfiles completely offline (eg. a detached usb drive) and also create LUKS containers on a LiveCD/USB OS (RAM-only filesystem) for memory security.
+It is highly recommended to keep keyfiles completely offline (eg. a detached usb drive) and also create LUKS containers on a LiveCD/USB OS (RAM-only) for memory security.

 # LUKS Default Parameters: